MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_2-create-code-copilot-chat.md

 The inline chat interface is designed to provide contextual help and code suggestions while you're coding.

-In this exercise, you use GitHub Copilot's inline chat feature to update existing code and generate new code features.
+In this demonstration, you use GitHub Copilot's inline chat feature to generate new code features.
+The demonstration is a continuation of the project scenario in the previous demonstration.
+Use the prepared sample app, `APL2007M3SalesReport-InlineChat`, to start the demo.
+During the demo you'll update the `SalesData` data structure and the `GenerateSalesData` method.
+You'll also update the `QuarterlySalesReport` method to include additional calculations and display options.

-### Prepare sample apps in your Visual Studio Code environment

-A sample application is used in this exercise to ensure that exercise instructions align to the source code you're working on.
-The sample app for this exercise represents the code developed during the previous exercise.

-To download the sample apps for this module and prepare the sample app for this exercise, complete the following steps:

-1. To download a zip file containing the sample apps, select the following link: [SampleApps](https://raw.githubusercontent.com/MicrosoftLearning/APL-2007-Accelerate-app-development-by-using-GitHub-Copilot/master/LearnModuleExercises/Downloads/SampleApps.zip).

-1. Unzip the download files.

-    Unzip the files in your development environment.
-Consider using your PC as your development environment so that you have access to your code after completing this module.
-If you aren't using your PC as your development environment, you can unzip the files in a sandbox or hosted environment.

-    1. On your local machine, navigate to your downloads folder.
-    1. Right-click **SampleApps.zip**, and then select **Extract all**.
-    1. Select **Show extracted files when complete**, and then select **Extract**.
-    1. Make note of the extracted folder location.

-1. Copy the extracted **SampleApps** folder to your Windows Desktop folder.

-    The **SampleApps** folder contains a collection of sample apps, including the **APL2007M3SalesReport-InlineChat** code project that you use in this exercise.

-1. Open the **APL2007M3SalesReport-InlineChat** folder in Visual Studio Code.

-    1. Open Visual Studio Code on your PC.
-    1. In Visual Studio Code, on the **File** menu, select **Open Folder**.
-    1. Navigate to the Windows Desktop folder, open the **SampleApps** folder, and locate the **APL2007M3SalesReport-InlineChat** folder.
-    1. Select **APL2007M3SalesReport-InlineChat** and then select **Select Folder**.

-    The Visual Studio Code EXPLORER view should show a APL2007M3SalesReport-InlineChat code project containing the following files:

-    - APL2007M3SalesReport-InlineChat.csproj
-    - APL2007M3SalesReport-InlineChat.sln
-    - Program.cs

-You're now ready to continue this exercise.

-### Review the coding tasks and project goals
+#### Review the coding tasks and project goals

-This exercise focuses on the following tasks:
+This demonstration focuses on using GitHub Copilot to accelerate the following tasks:

-1. Update the `SalesData` data structure and `GenerateSalesData` method to produce a data sample that resembles "actual" data.
+1. You will update the `SalesData` data structure and `GenerateSalesData` method to produce a data sample that resembles "actual" data.

     - dateSold: no changes are required.
     - departmentName: The string values should be randomly selected from a list of 8 departments.
 For each department name, create a 4-character abbreviation that can be included in the productID.